petersatsuse/azure-compute-docs/articles/virtual-machines/image-builder-triggers-how-to.md

 ms.topic: how-to
 ms.date: 11/10/2023
 ms.custom: template-how-to-pattern, devx-track-azurecli
+# Customer intent: As a cloud engineer, I want to set up automatic image creation using triggers in the image builder service, so that I can streamline my build pipeline and ensure images are updated without manual intervention.
 ---

 # How to enable Automatic Image Creation with Azure Image Builder triggers